smebberson/blow-bucket-calculator/README.md

-# blow-bucket-calculator
+# Blow bucket calculator

-A simple, easy-to-use calculator, to give insight into how to structure your blow bucket.
+A simple, easy-to-use calculator to give insight into how to structure your blow bucket.